sobekcore/portfolio-sobekcore/README.md

 - [Swup Library](https://github.com/swup/swup) to transition between page redirects

 ## Delivery
-To deliver the website as fast as possible, AWS S3 alongisde AWS CloudFront is used.
-It it performing this fast thanks to AWS' globally-distributed network, which is optimized by client request specific region.
+To deliver the website as fast as possible, AWS S3 alongside AWS CloudFront is used.
+It is performing this fast thanks to AWS' globally-distributed network, which is optimized by client request specific region.